waldesem/Web-Personal-DB/README.md

 flask run
 ```
 Admin user on default has name admin and the password 'administrator'.
 Change it in first login to application.
-Regions gets from the classify file

 To start the app with Gunicorn server:
 ```